Hassan, Asher-Smith and Cheptegei headline Florence Diamond League - RFI

 Florence (Italy) (AFP)

-Fresh from knocking more than 10 seconds off the women's 10,000m world record, Dutch runner Sifan Hassan will again show her amazing versatility when she takes on Olympic champion Faith Kipyegon in the 1500m in the Florence Diamond League on Thursday.
+Fresh from knocking more than 10 seconds off the women's 10,000m world record and then losing it two days later, Dutch runner Sifan Hassan will again show her versatility when she takes on Olympic champion Faith Kipyegon in the 1500m in the Florence Diamond League on Thursday.

 The Ethiopian-born Hassan, who arrived in the Netherlands as a 15-year-old in 2008, claimed world titles in Doha in 2019 in both the 1500m and 10,000m.